Miroj-Chamling/Expense_recorder/README.md

 This App allows you to record your daily and weekly expenses.

 # Flutter
-This app is based on flutter and is android based app, completed in Dart code.
+This app is based on flutter and is android based app, completed in Dart code.And is fully responsive as well for both the landscape and potrait modes.